 Turkan Aksoy was next up and we learned a limp fish handshake does not the dream career make.
 With some tips and tricks for job seekers and an overview of resources we should all feel confident to reach that career goal.
 Volunteering was highlighted as a fantastic resume booster, showing both community spirit and citizenship as well as giving an edge in the workplace experience department.
 We also learned that calling a prospective workplace to name drop your own name a few times can indicate enthusiasm for the job and give a little bit more of an edge.

 Gill Hicks captivated us all with her unique ability to make it seem like we’re in a one-on-one conversation, all together.
 It goes hand in hand with the message of togetherness and humanity that Gill’s story highlights.
 Her powerful account of the life-changing moments, learning and people met along the way makes us want to be better and do better, not just for this generation but all those that follow.

 Peter from Sexual Assault Support Service finished the day with a serious topic delivered in an engaging way.
 He defined sexual assault and consent as well as society’s tendency to sexualise.
 We discussed superheroes, cups of tea and limp plants but came out with an understanding of body autonomy, consent and healthy and unhealthy relationships.

 Throughout the day we were treated to creative bites from the Real Talk mentors of Bankstown Poetry Slam.
 They showcased the power of words and the creativity that comes from putting powerful words together.
 The poetry prompted lots of supportive finger clicking from the audience at the Powerhouse as well as from those participating in the online commenting platform Sli.do.

 If you missed out this week, we have another day on Friday 15th of March.
-Gill Hicks will return along with Brett Lee, Matt X and Jonny Shannon.
+Gill Hicks will return and be joined by Brett Lee, Matt X and Jonny Shannon.

 Register for the face-to-face program here >>